5 min read

 - The FCC temporarily granted Verizon and T-Mobile more access to the 600 MHZ spectrum band to better serve customers during the pandemic

 Here are the highlights.
-[Note: We are updating this post and our compilation post to reflect the most recent commentary.
+[Note: We update this post and our compilation post to reflect the most recent commentary.
 Last updated 4/13]

 Cradlepoint PR (4/9)